Christopher Wright (author): Biography

-In 2007, Wright became involved in exposing a case of animal cruelty, and documented the case on a website called "Thor's Warriors", a website that shows him riding his dog scooby doo in his shorts.
+In 2007, Wright became involved in exposing a case of animal cruelty, and documented the case on a website called "Thor's Warriors", a website that shows hidden animal abuse and cruelty cases to the public.

 Chillermania

 Wright owns his own bookstore, Chillermania!, in Indian River, Michigan.
 The store mostly sells merchandise related to his American Chillers and Michigan Chillers books; however, his other works and memorabilia may be purchased there as well.
 The products for sale include his books, clothing, hats, autographs, and various other items.
 Wright is not always present at his store, but has been known to visit frequently.